HistoryThis section has been translated automatically.

 Comment: An acquired, generalized keratinization disorder of the skin which occurs unusually fast should always be the reason for a thorough general tumor diagnosis.

 LiteratureThis section has been translated automatically.

-- Gill D et al (2001) Bullous lesions in Bazex syndrome and successful treatment with oral psoral phototherapy.
+- Gill D et al (2001) Bullous lesions in Bazex syndrome and successful treatment with oral psoralen phototherapy.
 Australas J Dermatol 42: 278-280

-- Hinzenstern v J et al. (1990) Paraneoplastic acrokeratosis Bazex - Course under palliative therapy of a basic tongue carcinoma.
+- Hinzenstern v J et al (1990) Paraneoplastic acrokeratosis Bazex - course under palliative therapy of a tongue base carcinoma.
 Dermatologist 41: 490-493

-- Kofler L e, Kofler H (2015) Acrokeratosis paraneoplastica Bazex 6 years before diagnosis of gastric cancer. dermatologist 66: 542-544
+- Kofler L e, Kofler H (2015) Acrokeratosis paraneoplastica Bazex 6 years before diagnosis of gastric carcinoma.
+Dermatologist 66: 542-544

-Incoming links (6)Acrodermatitis psoriasiformis, paraneoplastic; Acrokeratosis neoplastica; Bazex syndrome; Keratosis areolae mammae acquisita; Keratosis, disseminated, polymorphic; Punctate palmoplantar keratoderma;
+Incoming links (7)Acrodermatitis psoriasiformis, paraneoplastic; Acrokeratosis neoplastica; Bazex syndrome; Cutaneous follicular hyperkeratotic spicules; Keratosis areolae mammae acquisita; Keratosis, disseminated, polymorphic; Punctate palmoplantar keratoderma;

-Outgoing links (13)Acitretin; Curettage; Hyperkeratoses; Lupus erythematosus (overview); Onychodystrophy (overview); Paraneoplasia, cutaneous; Pityriasis rubra pilaris (adult type); Psoriasis (Übersicht); Psoriasis vulgaris; Puva therapy, systemic; ...
+Outgoing links (16)Acitretin; Curettage; Cutaneous follicular hyperkeratotic spicules; Growth factors; Hyperkeratoses; Lung carcinoma; Lupus erythematosus (overview); Multiple myeloma; Paraneoplasia, cutaneous; Pityriasis rubra pilaris (adult type); ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.